girlbossceo/conduwuit/docs/deploying/docker.md

 ### Build

 To build the Conduit image with docker-compose, you first need to open and modify the `docker-compose.yml` file.
 There you need to comment the `image:` option and uncomment the `build:` option.
-Then call docker-compose with:
+Then call docker compose with:

 ```bash
 docker-compose up